 Right right, they were offering gifts etc in an effort to get around signing bonus restrictions, or some such iirc.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 4 October 2018 02:26 (two months ago) Permalink
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 4 October 2018 02:26 (four months ago) Permalink

 well this could be fun